BlockchainCommons/bc-envelope-cli-rust/docs/XID-Edges.md

 ## Edge Structure

 An edge envelope has a string subject (the claim identifier) and exactly three required assertions.
-Here is how to create one using the `envelope` command:
+Here is how to create a minimal edge using the `envelope` command:

 ```
 EDGE=$(envelope subject type string "self-description")